Must-see attractions in Cape Town and the Western Cape

 There’s a cafe, restaurant and gift shop at the car park level – my best advice if you have small kids to feed – get in early.
 We arrived bang on 12pm and got seated straight away, those arriving as we were leaving faced long queues.
 The Two Oceans Restaurant exceeded expectations; not as expensive as you’d think for a place with such a captivating view and a very captive audience – there are few other food options for miles.
 They offered a separate kids menu which came with huge serves as well as kids activity packs.

 During our short lighthouse walk and drive down to the Cape of Good Hope itself, we spotted all sorts of wildlife including ostriches, baboons and lizards.
 I’m sure there’s plenty more to be seen if you take one of the longer treks or stay overnight camping.
 Oh, and if you’re looking for “that photo” – with the most south-westerly point in Africa – be prepared to queue behind the bus loads on a bright sunny day and snap fast!

 2. World of Birds & Hout Bay

 Now I’ll admit I hate birds, something to do with magpies swooping me as a child I’m sure.
-For our little globetrotters though – all 5 and under – this day trip was probably actually the highlight of their trip with many unique “first time” experiences for them.
+For our little globetrotters though – all 5 and under – our day trip to the World of Birds this day trip was probably actually the highlight of their trip with many unique “first time” experiences for them.